 ‘The legend is real… and hungry’

-Hunting Grounds aka Valley of the Sasquatch is a 2015 American bigfoot horror feature film directed by John Portanova and starring Bill Oberst Jr. (Death House; The Chair; The Fetish Set), David Saucedo (Paranormal Activity: The Marked Ones), and Jason Vail.
+Hunting Grounds is a 2015 American bigfoot horror feature film directed by John Portanova and starring Bill Oberst Jr. (Death House; The Chair; The Fetish Set), David Saucedo (Paranormal Activity: The Marked Ones), and Jason Vail.

 After losing their home following a devastating tragedy, a father and son are forced to move to an old family cabin.
 Neither reacts well to being thrown into this new world.